LeelaChessZero/lc0/README.md

 #### Ubuntu 16.04

-For Ubuntu 16.04 you need the latest version of meson, ninja and also gcc-8.0 before performing the steps above:
+For Ubuntu 16.04 you need the latest version of Meson, Ninja and also gcc-8.0 before performing the steps above:

     sudo add-apt-repository ppa:ubuntu-toolchain-r/test
     sudo apt-get update